 If I wanted to, I could've changed the color.

-Very simple things here that are
+These are very simple things here that are

-kind of intuitive, so play around with it.
+kind of intuitive, so play around with it

-Although, there's very very cool things you
+although there are very very cool things you

-could do with it.
+can do with it.

 It's very intuitive and I recommend,